atpar/ap-monorepo/packages/actus-solidity/contracts/Engines/STK/README.dev-notes.md

      It refers to the date at which the payment (of PTD) and transfer of the security happens.
      In other words, TD - if set - takes the role otherwise MD has from a cash flow perspective.
      If not otherwise set, STK is a perpetual instrument so no natural schedule end date (TD)
-  - DDD: Dividend Declaration Date
+  - DIF: Dividend Declaration Date
-     > The timestamp of the next DDD event (if scheduled).
+     > The timestamp of the next DIF event (if scheduled).
-     The management fixes and announces the next upcoming dividend payment x Creates also DED and DPD events according to dividendRecordPeriod, dividendPaymentPeriod
+     The management fixes and announces the next upcoming dividend payment x Creates also DIX and DIP events according to dividendRecordPeriod, dividendPaymentPeriod
-  - DED: Dividend Ex Date
+  - DIX: Dividend Ex Date
      > Date from which new shareholders are not considered for the next dividend distribution For simplicity, Dividend Ex Date = Dividend Declaration Date + dividendRecordPeriod
-  - DPD: Dividend Payment Date
+  - DIP: Dividend Payment Date
-     > The timestamp of the next DPD event (if scheduled).
+     > The timestamp of the next DIP event (if scheduled).
      For simplicity, Dividend Payment Date = Dividend Declaration Date + dividendPaymentPeriod
   - SDD: Split Declaration Date
      > Declaration of a stock split or reverse split